 The straw buyer uses their income, identity and credit, to get the property for a new buyer who might not qualify.
 Straw buyers are used by some investors who are, unknowingly or willingly covering up other forms (and multiple layers) of fraud.

 The most typical singular mortgage fraud scams are asset or income falsification and identity theft.
-Identity theft is where the real buyer of a property is falsely obtaining financing, using an identity that was stolen from another person – using information that includes social security numbers, addresses and birth dates; if you are a victim of these chain of events, and you find yourself being harassed by collection agencies, like ic systems, you can request a cease & desist order to stop the harassment.
+Identity theft is where the real buyer of a property is falsely obtaining financing, using an identity that was stolen from another person – using information that includes social security numbers, addresses and birth dates; if you are a victim of these chain of events or find yourself being harassed by collection agencies, like cbe group debt collectors, you can request a cease & desist order to stop the harassment.

 The most typical professional mortgage fraud scams are the appraisal fraud and air loan.
 The air loan is an obtained loan in a nonexistent property or for a nonexistent borrower.
 A set of professionals will usually work together in creating a fake borrower; and while the air loan scam put cash in the hands of the culprits, no property will ever be sold or bought!
 Appraisal fraud usually involves a loan officer, an appraiser and a real estate agent, who work together in maximizing the amount of loans to increase their commission.